 Gut, Immune and Detox testing:

-The following tests are available via the true Vitality clinic: (see more info on them below the list)
+The following tests are available via the true Vitality clinic:

 - Intestinal permeability aka leaky gut,